-1. Without prejudice to any other administrative or non-judicial remedy, Member States shall provide for the right of a natural or legal person to an effective judicial remedy against a legally binding decision of a supervisory authority concerning them.

-- 2. Without prejudice to any other administrative or non-judicial remedy, each data subject shall have the right to an effective judicial remedy where the supervisory authority competent in accordance with Article 44 (1) does not deal with a complaint or does not inform the data subject within three months of the progress or outcome of the complaint lodged under Article 50. - Member States shall provide that proceedings against a supervisory authority shall be brought before the courts of the Member State where the supervisory authority is established.
+- 1. Without prejudice to any other administrative or non-judicial remedy, Member States shall provide for the right of a natural or legal person to an effective judicial remedy against a legally binding decision of a supervisory authority concerning them. - 2.
+Without prejudice to any other administrative or non-judicial remedy, each data subject shall have the right to an effective judicial remedy where the supervisory authority competent in accordance with Article 44 (1) does not deal with the complaint (...) or does not inform the data subject within three months or any shorter period provided under Union or Member States law on the progress or outcome of the complaint lodged under Article 50. - 3.
+Member States shall provide that proceedings against a supervisory authority shall be brought before the courts of the Member State where the supervisory authority is established.

-Right to a judicial remedy against a controller or processor
+Right to an effective judicial remedy against a controller or processor